The WordPress admin is full of noise

 You manage three client WordPress sites.
 Each has 15-20 plugins, each with its own flavor of admin noise.
 On Monday morning, logging into the first site, five notices greet you.
 Three are informational upsells you'll never act on.
 One is a "review us" request.
 One is a legitimate security warning.

 You open the navigator and run admin notices.
 The three upsells get dismissed.
-The review request gets snoozed 90 days.
+The review request gets snoozed so it is gone for now.
 The security warning stays visible.
-Tomorrow, Wednesday, next month — none of those dismissed notices return.
+Tomorrow, Wednesday, next month, none of those dismissed notices return.

 You move on to the second client.
 Same command.
 Different plugins, different noise.
 Four minutes total across three sites, and your admin is clean.